 To learn more about the details and intricacies of a mission project Click Here

 Our mission projects always have and always will be Great Commission focused.
 For us this means being obedient in the command to “Go and make disciples of all nations…” This involves solid Biblically based evangelism which means the proclamation of the Gospel in its entirety and in its fullness.
-This year, as part of the team you will be trained on how to properly share the Gospel and call people to faith in Jesus Christ and then implement that which you have been trained during your time with us in either Rwanda (July 2017) or Thailand (November 2017).
+This year, as part of the team you will be trained on how to properly share the Gospel and call people to faith in Jesus Christ and then implement that which you have been trained during your time with us in the Philippines.
 Evangelism opportunities for you as a team member may include, but are not limited to, open air preaching, in-home evangelism, public proclamation at some of the humanitarian endeavors of the project, and street ministry.

-Rwanda is suffering from a couple of seasons of diseased crops which has created a famine in many areas.
-As part of our project in July we are looking to aid the local church that is there to try help meet some of the most basic needs of the people in the communities of those churches, by providing basic food rations to those suffering the most.
+The community that we will be working with in the Philippines is among the poorest of the poor.
+As part of our project in December we will be aiding the local church that is there to try help meet some of the most basic needs of the people in the communities that they serve by visiting the homes of locals providing basic food rations to those most in need and presenting the Gospel to them.
 Such acts of compassion and mercy show the love of the Jesus we will be proclaiming in a tangible and real way.
-Please pray about being a part of this endeavor and joining our team on the ground in Rwanda.
+Please pray about being a part of this endeavor through financial support or by joining our team on the ground in the Philippines.